SeloSlav/tindermation/README.md

   }
 ```

-It is here that you will configure your ``platformVersion``, i.e. 6.0, and the file path to your APK, under ``app``, i.e. C:/tindermation-apk/tinder.apk, or wherever you have installed it on your computer.
+It is here that you will configure your ``platformVersion``, i.e. 6.0, the file path to your APK, under ``app``, i.e. C:/tindermation-apk/tinder.apk, or wherever you have installed it on your computer, and your ``appium-version``, i.e. 1.6.4.

 ## Run the Script